thommy-c/youtube-music-desktop/README.md

     CTRL+M             = Switch between YouTube and YouTube Music

-The App closes and minimizes to the System Tray.
+The App closes to the System Tray.
 Click on the Tray Icon to open the App. <br>
 Right click -> 'Quit' to close the App for good.